Welcome to my Web site

 Weather

 Appleton, Wisconsin is located about 30 miles south of Green Bay and about 100 miles north of Milwaukee.
-Here is a sample of my last years trip to more of the world's largest things.

 Click for Appleton, Wisconsin Forecast